Medications Considered Safe for Use During Pregnancy

 you were exposed to an agent.

-Table 2.
-Some Medications Considered Safe for Use During Pregnancy
+Some OTC Medications Considered Safe for Use During Pregnancy

 Condition